Prokaryotes are Bacteria, Cyanobacteria

 Methanosarcina - a methane-producing species

-A section through a bacterial cell - seen with a transmission electron microscope
+A section through (part of) a bacterial cell - seen with a transmission electron microscope

 Mouseover for labels